NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 pad-queries: *<yes or no>*
-    If enabled, all queries sent over TLS upstreams will be padded to the closest multiple of the size specified in **pad-queries-block-size**.
+    If enabled, all queries sent over TLS upstreams will be padded to the closest multiple of the size specified in :ref:`pad-queries-block-size:<unbound.conf.pad-queries-block-size>`.
     Default is yes.

 .. _unbound.conf.pad-queries-block-size: